dlaliberte/standards-notes/docs/bikeshed-intro.md

 (mostly tactical "how to start a new spec")
 ### Using GitHub.

-Initially create an empty or mostly empty spec.bs file, and associated files to automatically process updates to test the spec file and regenerate html.
+Initially create an empty or mostly empty spec.bs file (e.g. [Minimal template](http://go/gh/WICG/starter-kit/blob/main/templates/index.bs)_), and associated files to automatically process updates to test the spec file and regenerate html.

 See [Spec Prod Documentation](https://w3c.github.io/spec-prod/)